mycelium-ethereum/perpetual-pools-contracts/documentation/contract-reference.md

     address _quoteToken
   ) external returns (address);
 ```
 Deploys a minimal clone of the `LeveragedPool` contract and two minimal clones of an ERC20 token for the pool to use as pair tokens.
-The pool and tokens are initialised.
+The pool and tokens are initialized.
 The access control for the two pair tokens is set to the newly deployed pool
 - `owner` The access control for the pool's `executePriceChange` function is granted for this address.
 Typically this will be the keeper that is requesting the deployment.

 ## OracleWrapper